mjmr89/TradeCraft/README.txt

 All of the items in the chest must be of the same type.
 They can be the type indicated by the sign above the chest or all gold.

-No "change" is given.
-If you put too much gold in the chest, the excess is lost.
-Likewise, if you put more items in the chest than what would give you an exact number of gold, the excess is lost.

 Managing player-owned shops
 ===========================